SC allows liquor shops to reopen in Tamil Nadu

 The bench said there was total violation of its interim order issued on Wednesday, when it declined to stay a government order allowing resumption of sale of Liquor through the latter's outlets.

-Besides the guidelines issued by the state government and the TASMAC, the sole retailer of liquor in Tamil Nadu, were also violated, it said.
+Besides the guidelines issued by the state government and the TASMAC, the sole retailer of liquor in Tamil Nadu were also violated, it said.

 However, the court allowed online sale of liquor and door delivery till the lockdown to check spread of coronavirus was over.